mythmon/crimsontwins/README.md

 `GET /api/config`

 Returns the current configuration of the server.
-This is probably onl useful for debugging.
+This is probably only useful for debugging.

 ---

 `GET /api/staticpath`

 Returns the file system path of crimsontwins's static assets.
-This is probably onl useful for debugging.
+This is probably only useful for debugging.

 ---

 `GET /api/env`

 Returns the crimsontwin's process environment.
-This is probably onl useful for debugging.
+This is probably only useful for debugging.